froman9999/text-to-speech-windows/README.md

 Short and sweet, easy to audit HTML file!

-Note: This pulls in the CDN version of [Surreal](https://github.com/gnat/surreal) and [Tailwind](https://github.com/tailwindlabs/tailwindcss)
+Note: This uses the CDN version of [Surreal](https://github.com/gnat/surreal) and [Tailwind](https://github.com/tailwindlabs/tailwindcss)

 ## 💡 Why does this exist?
 * Windows 11 removed the "Use the following text to preview the voice" feature. 🙁